yschoeneberg/blast2taxonomy/README.md

         -h      Display this help message
 ```
 ## Citation
-If you used this script, I'd appreciate if you cite:
+To cite this program, you can cite this github repository:

 Yannis Schöneberg (2023) „yschoeneberg/blast2taxonomy“.
 Zenodo. doi: 10.5281/zenodo.10009721.